HwMex0/S3TakeOver/README.md

 S3TakeOver is a Python script that checks for potential subdomain takeover vulnerabilities when a DNS record points to a non-existing S3 bucket.
 This tool is designed for educational purposes and should be used responsibly.

+# S3 Subdomain Takeover Checker & Exploiter

+This script checks domains for possible S3 takeover vulnerabilities (subdomain takeover) and creates a static S3 website with a simple HTML file on each vulnerable domain found.

+## Features

+- Enumerates subdomains of a given domain using Google search
+- Checks if the enumerated subdomains are vulnerable to S3 takeover
+- Automatically creates a static S3 website with a simple HTML file for each vulnerable domain

 ## About Subdomain Takeover

 A subdomain takeover vulnerability occurs when a DNS record points to a resource (in this case, an S3 bucket) that no longer exists.
 An attacker can then create a resource with the same name, potentially gaining control over the subdomain and serving malicious content or phishing pages.
 This script checks for such vulnerabilities by looking for specific error messages and status codes in the HTTP responses.